This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 April 21, 2017

 Exposure to violence can limit children's potential and increase their likelihood of becoming involved in the juvenile or criminal justice system.
 The Changing Minds campaign not only identifies solutions to help children heal, it also educates the public about the problem of children's exposure to violence.
-Learn more about how we work to support children exposed to violence and what you can do to help.

 January 13, 2017